✓ Evidence Based

 9. Wheat Germ

-Wheat germ is the nutrient-rich heart of the wheat kernel, and it’s packed with both soluble and insoluble fiber.
+Wheat germ, the nutrient-rich core of the wheat kernel, is packed with both soluble and insoluble fiber.
+It’s an excellent additive for yogurt, smoothies, salads, and baked goods, offering a nutritional boost.

 10. Bran Flakes